Kylian Mbappe: Paris Saint-Germain grant forward permission to speak to Al Hilal after world-record bid

 French football expert Jonathan Johnson:

-"The fact that it would be a relatively short-term deal for someone like Kylian Mbappe is [also] actually far more appealing than if it were a three or four-year contract.
+"The fact that it would be a relatively short-term deal for someone like Kylian Mbappe is actually far more appealing than if it were a three- or four-year contract.

 "PSG would accept this offer if the offer is firm and there is an indication that Kylian Mbappe would at least consider negotiating personal terms and hearing about this eye-watering proposition that Saudi Arabia would possibly make."